elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr.i} Saint-Domingue, salve of dung riven with gold.
+- {:.pr.i} Saint-Domingue, salve of dung riven with gold.
 Bite me, bite me, I hear your dogs in the thunder, I hear your love in my veins.
 Bite me.
 Drink my blood.

 - {:.sp} The Chorus.